 What's more, Google is actively looking to prioritize ads written in natural language over keyword jumbles.
 Its expanded text ads policy is optimized for ads that don't repeat words and read naturally.
 Therefore, your best bet is to combine keywords with high potential for phrase match with natural language phrasing.

-Given the solid growth forecast for semantic search in 2021, too, the natural language wave will continue to rise.
+Given the solid growth forecast for intelligent semantic search (search engines' best attempts to get to the core of what you're asking), the natural language wave will continue to rise.
 There's never been a better time to optimize your Google Ads for natural language.

 Embracing Automated Bidding